So you're planning a trip to the land of the rising sun?

-Let's say you're planning a trip to Japan where you will visit Tokyo, Kyoto, Osaka, and Nara.
+Let's say you're planning a trip to Japan, where you're planning on visiting Tokyo, Kyoto, Osaka, and Nara.
 Would I recommend you get the pass?
 Absolutely not.

-Even the trip back and forth to Tokyo on the shinkansen wouldn't make the pass worth the price.
+Even the trip back and forth to Tokyo on the Shinkansen (bullet train) wouldn't make the pass worth the price.
 On the contrary, you would spend more money on the Japan Rail Pass than you would if you bought each ticket directly.

-Many cities in Japan, particularly the bigger cities like Osaka and Tokyo, do have their own bus and train passes that you can buy.
-These last for everything from a day and up to several days and can be used all throughout the region where they are issued.
+Many cities in Japan, particularly the bigger cities like Osaka and Tokyo, have their own bus and train passes that you can buy.
+These last for everything from one day up to several days and can be used all throughout the region where they are issued.

 Sites like Klook offer these passes at a discount.
 These are a great way to save money.